AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52398-the-requested-qty-is-not-available.md

 <u>Actual results</u>:

-Error - *The requested qty is not available*.
+The following error is thrown: *The requested qty is not available*.

 ## Apply the patch